 If somebody did you a big favor and you feel so overwhelmed that a simple "danke schön" is not enough to express your gratitude, there are a few more options.

-Now, if you feel that a simple "danke sehr" does not express your feelings, you have the following options to use:
+Now, if you feel that a simple "danke sehr" does not express your feelings, you have many other options to use.
+Just like English speakers have their different ways of showing gratitude, Germans have theirs:

 Thank you very much